griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 **Decision:**

-Since the candidate peptide has a match in the reference proteome, we will reject this candidate.
+Since the candidate peptide has a match in the reference proteome, we will reject this candidate by clicking the thumbs-down button.

 Export